 Allergies

-If you or anyone in your household has allergies, consider selecting a rug pad that is hypoallergenic and free of synthetic materials, which can release harmful chemicals into the air.
+If you or anyone in your household has allergies, consider selecting a rug underlay that is hypoallergenic and free of synthetic materials, which can release harmful chemicals into the air.

 Maintenance